How to store essential oils: Get the most out of each drop

 YL tip: Keep essential oils in a closet or drawer and avoid leaving them in your car.
 A good rule of thumb is to keep oils in a cool, dark place.

 If you’re anything like us, you keep your favorite oils on hand wherever you go—your car, your gym bag, your desk, and your purse.
 Any time is the right time for using your faves!
 The good news is you can preserve your oils and store them safely while traveling with a carrying case made just for your essential oils.
-Carry 7, 10, or even 30 oils with you wherever you go!
+Use the 30 essential oils carrying case with you wherever you go!

 You love your oils and you’re not afraid to show it!
 Display them in your home with a stylish shelving unit along with a potted plant or other chic decor element.
 Be sure the display doesn’t get frequent or prolonged sunlight, and then let your oils take center stage!

 Have questions about storing your oils, keeping the quality consistent over time, and getting the most out of each little bottle?
 Here are some frequently asked questions: